 A fixed dental prosthesis, which is firmly embodied in the mouth, best corresponds to the natural “feeling in the mouth”, since the chewing and speech function can be reconstructed almost completely.
 Usually, the patient quickly gets used to cemented restorations and does not consider them foreign objects.
 Crowns, Bridges and implant restorations, and fixed dental rehabilitations.

-With the help of a crown, destroyed tooth areas which can no longer be provided with a filling, are entirely (full crown) or partially (partial crown) reconstructed.
+With the help of a crown, destroyed tooth areas that can no longer be provided with a filling, are entirely (full crown) or partially (partial crown) reconstructed.
 To be able to attach a crown to a damaged tooth and to provide enough space for the crown, the dentist grinds the tooth.

 A bridge replaces one or more teeth and is fastened to neighbouring teeth.
 If a fixed restoration cannot be inserted into the patient’s mouth for different reasons (e.g. neighbouring teeth are too weak or too damaged), then one should resort to a removable prosthesis in the form of a partial or full denture.
 Partial prostheses can be supported by the teeth still existing in the mouth, full prostheses on the other hand are used for edentulous cases.